 Project: CityCenter, Las Vegas, 3780 Las Vegas Blvd.
 S., Las Vegas

 Owners/Investors/Developers/Financiers: MGM Resorts International and Dubai World (also handled own marketing, brokerage)

 Date Construction Completed: July 2010

 Project Size: 18 million square feet on 67 acres (4,004-room ARIA Resort & Casino; 1,495-suite Vdara Hotel & Spa; 47-story, 392-room Mandarin Oriental; two-building, 37-story Veer Towers; 500,000-square-foot Crystals retail and entertainment district)

-Judges Praised: The developers’ success with such a huge project, a tremendous boost to the Las Vegas economy; MGM’s ability to convince Dubai World to recapitalize the project.
+Judges Praised: The developers’ success with such a huge project, a tremendous boost to the Las Vegas economy; MGM’s ability to convince Dubai World to recapitalize the project in the face of a very difficult world economy.
 A big construction job creator, mixed-use and green.
 Libeskind’s retail center is “spectacular.”
 Overall center is “really interesting, not just Las Vegas architecture,” which upgrades the market.

 Submitted by: MGM Resorts International